Scubber/macOS-Dotfiles/README.md

 # My macOS Dotfiles

+**What are Dotfiles?**

+In computing, dotfiles are files or directories that begin with a period --`.`

+Filesystem utilities do not display these by default when showing a directory listing.
+They are commonly used for storing user preferences or preserving the state of a utility

+### How does this work?

 The `install.sh` script will deploy my base macOS workstation configuration including important OS and application settings and resources.

 **Warning**: You're probably best off using this as inspiration for your own setup.
 Run at your own risk.